happyharryh/ZeroTierOne/service/README.md

-		"bind": [ "ip",... ], /* If present and non-null, bind to these IPs instead of to each interface (wildcard IP allowed) */ "allowTcpFallbackRelay": true|false, /* Allow or disallow establishment of TCP relay connections (true by default) */ "multipathMode": 0|1|2, /* multipath mode: none (0), random (1), proportional (2) */ "disableMetrics": true|false /* If true, disable the collection of metrics in metrics.prom. */ }
+		"bind": [ "ip",... ], /* If present and non-null, bind to these IPs instead of to each interface (wildcard IP allowed) */ "allowTcpFallbackRelay": true|false, /* Allow or disallow establishment of TCP relay connections (true by default) */ "multipathMode": 0|1|2, /* multipath mode: none (0), random (1), proportional (2) */ "enableMetrics": true|false /* If true, enable the collection of metrics in metrics.prom. */ }
 }
 ```